Halin's grid theorem for digraphs: Introduction

 \begin{theorem} For every infinite family $\mathcal{R}$ of disjoint equivalent rays in a graph $G$, there exists a subdivision of a hexagonal half-grid $G'$ such that each vertical ray of $G'$ is an element of $\mathcal{R}$. \end{theorem}

-For certain classes of graphs thick ends are even witnessed by subdivided full hexagonal grids, which has been studied by Heuer~\cite{heuer2017excluding}, Hamann and Georgakopoulos~\cite{georgakopoulos2024full}.
+For certain classes of graphs thick ends are even witnessed by subdivided full hexagonal grids, which has been studied by Heuer~\cite{heuer2017excluding}, and by Hamann and Georgakopoulos~\cite{georgakopoulos2024full}.

 In this paper we investigate grids in digraphs that are necessary and sufficient for thick ends of digraphs.
 There exist two common notions of directed ends.
-The first notion is due to Zuther~\cite{zuther1998ends} and defines \emph{ends} of digraphs as equivalence classes of in-rays or out-rays.
-Two out-rays $R_1$ and $R_2$ of a digraph $D$ are \emph{equivalent} if there exist infinitely many disjoint $R_1$--$R_2$~paths and infinitely many disjoint $R_2$--$R_1$~paths in $D$~\cite{zuther1998ends}.
+The first notion is due to Zuther~\cite{zuther1998ends} and defines \emph{ends} of digraphs as equivalence classes consisting of in- and out-rays.
+An \emph{in-ray} is a digraph whose underlying undirected graph is a ray and whose edges are oriented towards the unique vertex of degree $1$.
+Similarly, \emph{out-rays} are defined.
+Given an in- or out-ray $R_1$ and an in- or out-ray $R_2$, we say $R_1$ and $R_2$ are \emph{equivalent} if there exist infinitely many disjoint directed $R_1$--$R_2$~paths and infinitely many disjoint directed $R_2$--$R_1$~paths in $D$~\cite{zuther1998ends}.
 An end is \emph{thick} if it contains infinitely many disjoint out-rays.

-We determine two necessary grid-like structures in these thick ends: On the one hand, the \emph{bidirected quarter-grid}, where two consecutive rays are connected in both directions (see~\cref{fig:bidirected_quarter_grid}).
-On the other hand, the \emph{dominated directed quarter-grid}, where two consecutive rays are connected in one direction and in the other direction the rays are connected to the first ray (see~\Cref{fig:dominated_directed_quarter_grid_in,fig:dominated_directed_quarter_grid_out}).
-Thick ends for families of in-rays and the two grid-like structures for in-rays, called \emph{reversed bidirected quarter-grid} and \emph{reversed dominated directed quarter-grid}, are defined similarly.
+We determine two unavoidable grid-like structures in these thick ends: On the one hand, the \emph{bidirected quarter-grid}, where two consecutive out-rays are connected in both directions (see~\cref{fig:bidirected_quarter_grid}).
+On the other hand, the \emph{cyclic quarter-grids}, where two consecutive out-rays are connected in one direction and in the other direction the out-rays are connected to the first out-ray (see~\Cref{fig:dominated_directed_quarter_grid_in,fig:dominated_directed_quarter_grid_out}).
+In all these grid the mentioned out-rays, called \emph{vertical} out-rays, are disjoint and equivalent, and thus witness that the corresponding end is thick.
+Moreover, we will show that all rays contained in such a grid are in the same (thick) end.
+Thick ends for families of in-rays and the two grid-like structures for in-rays, called \emph{reversed bidirected quarter-grid} and \emph{reversed cyclic quarter-grid}, are defined similarly.

 Our main result extends~\cref{thm:undirected} to Zuther ends: